 - IT asset discovery tools typically have very limited functionality in describing the location, category, and custodian information of assets.
 For example, they may only have one field to describe the location.
 They may not have any information about asset categories.

-The key is to set up the connection between IT Asset Discovery tools and IT Asset Management systems properly.
-We have just published a guide on how to do that.
-If you would like to download the guide “Connecting IT Asset Discovery to IT Asset Management”, please visit here.
+We have published a guide on how to set up that connection.
+If you would like to learn more, download the guide “Connecting IT Asset Discovery to IT Asset Management.”

-If you would like to find out more about the eQuip!
-IT Asset Management solution and watch a short video, you can visit here.
+In addition, if you would like to find out more about the eQuip!
+IT Asset Management solution, you can visit here.